llaumgui/docker-images-httpd/2.4/README.md

 * [Expires](https://github.com/llaumgui/docker-images/tree/master/httpd/2.4/conf.d/expires.conf).
 * [Security](https://github.com/llaumgui/docker-images/tree/master/httpd/2.4/conf.d/security.conf).
 * SSL support.
-* You can put your vhost in _/usr/local/apache2/conf/vhost.d_ (This directory can be shared with the host).
+* You can put your vhost in _/usr/local/apache2/conf/vhost.d_ (This directory can be shared with the Docker host).
+* Allow environment variables `PUID` and `PGID` to change the user which executes the HTTP process.

-Work also with
+Works also with

-* [PHP-FPM](https://github.com/llaumgui/docker-images/tree/master/httpd/2.4/conf.d/php.conf) handler toward _php_ hostname.
+* [PHP-FPM](https://github.com/llaumgui/docker-images/tree/master/httpd/2.4/conf.d/php.conf) handler toward the _php_ hostname.

 ## Usage

-### With docker client
+### With Docker client

-You can run this container with docker client:
+You can run this container with the Docker client:

 ~~~bash
 docker run -d \